frenzymadness/RH-devconf2018-challenge/solutions/C/README.md

 ## Submitting your solution

-You must submit your solution in the form of Java source code.
+You must submit your solution in the form of C source code.
 This source code must be placed in one and only one file with a name of your choosing.
 Your solution must compile using the following command, without any extra dependencies:

     $ clang YourSolutionFile.c -o solution